 We use index cards to make sure our supplies stay up to par.
 Each student must sign their index card at the end of class with all of their supplies, If they are in need of something, before they sign off, I ask them to ask me for it. 🙂 It works for us.

-I use these to house all of our INBs.
-I have one bin per class.
-This is the best and neatest way to make sure these babies stay clean and durable.
-My students must ask to check out a notebook if they’d like to take it home.
+In fact, I use these to house all of our interactive student notebooks and have one bin per class.
+As a result, this is the best and neatest way to make sure these babies stay clean and durable.
+However, my students must ask to check out a notebook if they’d like to take it home.

 6X9 envelopes.
 Hellllurrrr???
-I hot glue these bad boys to the front flap of the notebook.
+Additionally, glue these bad boys to the front flap of their interactive student notebooks,.
 If we don’t finish an activity, the students place their pieces in the envelope.
 It’s magical.
-No more pieces left all over my floor.
+In other words, no more pieces left all over my floor.
 Can I get an AMEN???
-This brings me to my next point.

-I’m not sure if you’re a clean freak like me, but if you are – it’s okay.
-Take some deep breaths.
+Although I’m not sure if you’re a clean freak like me, but if you are – it’s okay.
+Next, take some deep breaths.
 While you are teaching, it’s okay for your students to have a little F-U-N. We play “free throw” time during class.
-Each student gets two free throw shots at our trashcans all over the room.
+In addition, each student gets two free throw shots at our trashcans all over the room.
 If they miss, don’t worry – but don’t let them get up.
 That can be a circus.
 Instead, hire yourself out a team of helpers.
-Give these students incentives like tickets or song request options.
+Give these students incentives for cleaning up after their interactive student notebooks,like tickets or song request options.

-Thanks for sticking with me on this super lengthy blog post.
-For your time, and hopefully for a little fun, I have created an INB freebie cover!
-What I love to do is print these out, laminate and hot glue them to their INBS!
+As always, thanks for sticking with me on this super lengthy blog post.
+For your time, and hopefully for a little fun, I have created an interactive student notebooks, freebie cover!
+Finally, what I love to do is print these out, laminate and hot glue them to their INBS!
 I hope you enjoy!